Psychological warfare: Examples of the term

+Terrorism

+According to Boaz Ganor, terrorism weakens the sense of security and disturbs daily life, damaging the target country's capability to function.
+Terrorism is a strategy that aims to influence public opinion into pressuring leaders to give in to the terrorists' demands, and the population becomes a tool to advance the political agenda.

 By country

 China

 According to U.S. military analysts, attacking the enemy's mind is an important element of the People's Republic of China's military strategy.
 This type of warfare is rooted in the Chinese Stratagems outlined by Sun Tzu in The Art of War and Thirty-Six Stratagems.
 In its dealings with its rivals, China is expected to utilize Marxism to mobilize communist loyalists, as well as flex its economic and military muscle to persuade other nations to act in the Chinese government's interests.
 The Chinese government also tries to control the media to keep a tight hold on propaganda efforts for its people.
+The Chinese government also utilizes cognitive warfare against Taiwan.

 France

 The Centre interarmées des actions sur l'environnement is an organization made up of 300 soldiers whose mission is to assure to the four service arm of the French Armed Forces psychological warfare capacities.
-Deployed in particular to Mali and Afghanistan, its missions « consist in better explaining and accepting the action of French forces in operation with local actors and thus gaining their trust: direct aid to the populations, management of reconstruction sites, actions of communication of influence with the population, elites and local elected officials ».
+Deployed in particular to Mali and Afghanistan, its missions "consist in better explaining and accepting the action of French forces in operation with local actors and thus gaining their trust: direct aid to the populations, management of reconstruction sites, actions of communication of influence with the population, elites and local elected officials".
 The center has capacities for analysis, influence, expertise and instruction.